dawi369/FFNN-In-C99/README.md

 Welcome to the **Feedforward Neural Network** project!
 This project is a simple yet powerful implementation of a **neural network** built in **C99** to classify **28x28 pixel images of digits**. 📊

+PS.
+Everything I do is on WSL2 runnig Debian 12 (Bookworm)

 ---

 ## 🚀 Features